Anticipate Financial Issues to Improve Divorce Settlements

-- How could current and pending income, expenses, assets, debts, cash flow, and alimony form a favorable ‘equitable’ distribution?
+- How could income, expenses, assets, debts, cash flow, and alimony be divided ‘equitably’?

 - What about your situation could justify deviations to standard child support guidelines?